dotlang/language/README.md

 13. `xx = extract(x)`
 14. `yy = extract[string](y)`

-**Notes**:

-1. Compiler will scan body of generic functions and extract their expected methods.
-If you invoke those functions with inappropriate types, it will give you list of required methods to implement.
-2. When calling a generic function, you can include type specifier if it cannot be deduced from input or for purpose of documenting the code (Example 13 includes type to document that `yy` will be of type `string`).
-3. You can specialize generic functions for a specific type or types (Example 9 specializes function defined in example 5).

 ## Phantom types

+**Notes**

-**Semantics**: To document compile time constrcints on the data without runtime cost using generics or named types (When generic type is not used on the right side of type definition, it will be only for compile time check)
+1. Phantom types are used to document compile time constrcints on the data without runtime cost using generics or named types (When generic type is not used on the right side of type definition, it will be only for compile time check)

-**Syntax**: Like generic data types
+1. Phantom are compile-time label/state attached to a type.
+You can use these labels to do some compile-time checks and validations.
+2. You can implement these labels using a named type or a generic type.
+3. Examples 1 to 7 show a et of hash functions that returns a specific type which is derived from `string`.
+This will prevent the developer sending a md-5 hash to a function which expects sha-1 hash (Example 7 will give compiler error).
+4. Examples 8 to 10 indicate using named functions to represent a "sanitized string" data type.
+Using this named type as the input for `work` function will prevent calling it with normal strings which are not sanitized through `processString` function.
+5. Examples 11 to 14 indicate a door data type which can only be opened if it is already closed properly and vice versa.

 **Examples**